OpenINF/.github/doc/collections/_adrs/0003-decision-to-use-build-dir-dist-subdir.md

-## ADR 002: Use of a "build" Directory for Build System Logic
+## ADR 0003: Use of a &ldquo;build&rdquo; Directory for Build System Logic

 Date: 2023-05-11 Status: Accepted